Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Numerical Results

 \begin{example}[Randomly selected system parameters] Next, we consider an example with $n=6$ number of states and $m=3$ number of inputs, and simulate the behavior of \ac{ouralgo} and \ac{pg} for 100 randomly sampled system parameters.
 Particularly, the parameters $(A,B)$ are sampled from a zero-mean unit-variance normal distribution, where $A$ is scaled so that the open-loop system is stable, \ie, $K_0 = 0$ is stabilizing, and the pair is controllable.
-Also, we choose $Q = \Sigma = I_n$ and $R = I_m$ in order to consistently compare the convergence behaviors across different samples.
+Furthermore, we choose $Q = \Sigma = I_n$ and $R = I_m$ in order to consistently compare the convergence behaviors across different samples.
 For the \ac{slqr} problem, we randomly sample for the sparsity pattern $D$ so that at least half of the entries are zero and all of them have converged from $K_0 = 0$ in less than 30 iterations.
-For the \ac{olqr} problem, we also randomly sample the output matrix $C$ with $d =2$, where $98\%$ and $92\%$ of them have converged from $K_0 = 0$ in less than 50 iterations using $\hess$ and $\euchess$, respectively.
+For the \ac{olqr} problem, we also randomly sample the output matrix $C$ with $d =2$, where $98\%$ and $92\%$ of the corresponding iterates have converged from $K_0 = 0$ in less than 50 iterations using $\hess$ and $\euchess$, respectively.

 The minimum, maximum and median progress of the three algorithms for both \ac{slqr} and \ac{olqr} problems are illustrated in \Cref{fig:random-slqr} and \Cref{fig:random-olqr}, respectively.
-As guaranteed in the \Cref{thm:convergence}, the linear-quadratic convergence behavior of \ac{ouralgo} is observed in these problems.
-In both cases, \Cref{alg:Controller} (blue curves) built upon the Riemannian connection has a superior convergence rate compared with the case of using the Euclidean connection (orange curves); this was expected as the Riemannian connection is compatible with the metric induced by the geometry inherent to the cost function itself.
-This superior performance of \Cref{alg:Controller}, in the meantime, comes hand-in-hand with the required computation of the Christoffel symbols.
+As guaranteed by \Cref{thm:convergence}, the linear-quadratic convergence behavior of \ac{ouralgo} is observed in these problems.
+Especially, the quadratic behavior starts as soon as the stability certificate exceeds 1.
+In both cases, \ac{ouralgo} with $\hess{h}$ (blue curves) built upon the Riemannian connection has a superior convergence rate compared with the case of using the Euclidean connection (orange curves); this was expected as the Riemannian connection is compatible with the metric induced by the geometry inherent to the cost function itself.
+This superior performance of \ac{ouralgo} with $\hess{h}$, in the meantime, requires computation of the Christoffel symbols.

 \end{example}